Membranes and Transport

 The movement of molecules through protein channels is called facilitated diffusion.
 The protein channels are highly specific for the molecule, and again results in net transport down a concentration gradient, from a region of high concentration to a region of low concentration.

-Kinetics of Transport
+Kinetics of transport

-Active transport is easy to identify because it requires energy, and transports against the concentration gradient.
+Active transport is easy to identify because it requires energy and transports against the concentration gradient.
 But is it possible to distinguish facilitated diffusion from simple diffusion?

 Because facilitated diffusion is mediated by protein channels, and because the number of protein channels in a cell membrane is limited, facilitated diffusion shows saturation kinetics.